Harryyadav/slate/source/includes/library_tasks.md

     "results": [{
         "priority": 8,
         "url": "http://example.com/library/tasks/T179/",
-        "problem": 1,
+        "problem": P1,
         "title": "Allow access for users to remove their data from the system", "description": "Some example description",
-        "phase": "requirements",
+        "phase": 2,
         "id": "T179"
     }]
 }
 ```
-This endpoint retrieves a list of Library Standard resources.
+This endpoint retrieves a list of Library Task resources.

 **`GET /api/v2/library/tasks/`**